-Many Syrian children have integrated well into Egyptian life with the support of Ensan Foundation, a Syrian-run academy offering schooling and psychosocial support to 1,400 war-affected children with the support of Plan International.
+Many Syrian children have integrated well into Egyptian life with the support of a Syrian-run academy offering schooling and psychosocial support to 1,400 war-affected children with the support of Plan International.

 The partnership, part of Plan International’s Education in Harmony project, focuses on the education and protection of Syrian and Egyptian children aged 4 -14.
 The project also works with refugee and host communities to increase understanding, cooperation and ensure gender equality.

-Ten-year-old Ahmed attends Ensan Academy.
-Until 3 years ago he enjoyed a typical childhood in Damascus and has happy memories of his school, where he achieved top marks.
+Ten-year-old Ahmed attends the academy.
+Until 3 years ago he enjoyed a typical childhood in Damascus and has happy memories of his school where he achieved top marks.

 Support our Syrian refugee crisis appeal When talking about leaving Syria, he says: “There was destruction everywhere around us and heavy shooting at our apartment.”
 Ahmed’s family hid in a bunker which came under attack.
 Three of his relatives were killed.

-His mother, Abeer Ahmed, says Ensan Foundation has helped Ahmed turn his life around.
+His mother, Abeer Ahmed, says the project has helped Ahmed turn his life around.
 She says: “There is care and kindness between the children and the teachers.
 Ahmed has started to communicate and go out with his friend.
 This makes me very happy.
 He’s becoming an ordinary child.”